BytemarkHosting/byteback/README.md

 It is also possible to add extra rsync flags to the configuration.
 The following flags are always set:

-  --archive --numeric-ids --delete-delay --inplace --relative --timeout 43200
+  --archive --numeric-ids --delete-during --inplace --relative --timeout 43200

 If you wish to add to that (e.g. --xattrs --acl --hard-links) then simply add them to /etc/byteback/rsync_flags.
 These extra flags get appended after the